GangstaHikka/Domik/docs/pipeline-nodes/extract-positions.md

 --------

 # Examples
-A good example of using this node is showed here: [[Filter By Positions]]
+A good example of using this node is showed here: [filter by positions](filter-by-positions.md)